Socialism in India: History

-In 1871 a group in Calcutta had contacted Karl Marx with the purpose of organizing an Indian section of the First International.
+In 1871, a group in Calcutta had contacted Karl Marx with the purpose of organizing an Indian section of the First International.
 The first article in an Indian publication (in English) that mentions the names of Marx & Engels printed in the Modern Review in March 1912.
 The short biographical article titled Karl Marx – a modern Rishi was written by the German-based Indian revolutionary Lala Har Dayal.
 The first biography of Karl Marx in an Indian language was written by R. Rama Krishna Pillai in 1914.

 Marxism made a major impact in Indian media at the time of the Russian Revolution.
 Of particular interest to many Indian papers and magazines was the Bolshevik policy of right to self-determination of all nations.
 Bipin Chandra Pal and Bal Gangadhar Tilak were amongst the prominent Indians who expressed their admiration of Lenin and the new rulers in Russia.
 Abdul Sattar Khairi and Abdul Zabbar Khairi went to Moscow, immediately on hearing about the revolution.
 In Moscow, they met Lenin and conveyed their greetings to him.
 The Russian Revolution also affected émigré Indian revolutionaries, such as the Ghadar Party in North America.

 The Khilafat movement contributed to the emergence of early Indian communism.
 Many Indian Muslims left India to join the defense of the Caliphate.
 Several of them became communists whilst visiting Soviet territory.
 Some Hindus also joined the Muslim muhajirs in their travels to the Soviet areas.

 The colonial authorities were clearly disturbed by the growing influence of Bolshevik sympathies in India.
 A first counter-move was the issuing of a fatwa, urging Muslims to reject communism.
 The Home Department established a special branch to monitor the communist influence.
 Customs was ordered to check the imports of Marxist literature to India.
 A great number of anti-communist propaganda publications were published.

 The First World War was accompanied by a rapid increase of industries in India, resulting in a growth of an industrial proletariat.
 At the same time prices of essential commodities increased.
 These were factors that contributed to the buildup of the Indian trade union movement.
 Unions were formed in the urban centers across India, and strikes were organized.
 In 1920, the All India Trade Union Congress was founded.

 One Indian impressed with developments in Russia was S. A. Dange in Bombay.
-In 1921, he published a pamphlet titled Gandhi Vs. Lenin, a comparative study of the approaches of both the leaders with Lenin coming out as better of the two.
-Together with Ranchoddas Bhavan Lotvala, a local mill-owner, a library of Marxist Literature was set up and publishing of translations of Marxist classics began.
+In 1921, he published a pamphlet titled Gandhi Vs. Lenin, a comparative study of the approaches of both the leaders, with Lenin coming out as better of the two.
+Together with Ranchoddas Bhavan Lotvala, a local mill owner, a library of Marxist literature was set up, and the publishing of translations of Marxist classics began.
 In 1922, with Lotvala's help, Dange launched the English weekly, Socialist, the first Indian Marxist journal.